ElWanderer/kOS_scripts/documentation/lib_launch_common_readme.md

 This function will not do anything until the `ALTITUDE` is above `LCH_FAIRING_ALT`.
 Then it will deploy any fairings that can be activated and set `LCH_HAS_FAIRING` to `FALSE`.
 The launch functions that call `launchFairing()` will only call it if `LCH_HAS_FAIRING` is `TRUE`.

+#### `launchExtend()`

+This function is expected to be called once per launch, once out of the atmosphere.
+It extends the solar panels and antennae.

 #### `sepLauncher()`

 This function is expected to be called once per launch, following circularisation.
 It exists to eject stages that were part of the launcher and so no longer required.
 This is done by staging rather than activating decouplers as my own designs include sepratrons to put the ejected stages back onto sub-orbital trajectories, thereby keeping Low Kerbin Orbit debris-free.